-- 2. If your system is active, shut it down. - 3.
+- 1. Verify that your system is using the latest BIOS. - 2.
+If your system is active, shut it down. - 3.
 When the system shut down is complete, power OFF and unplug your system. - 4.
 Holding the adapter card by the edges, remove it from its shipping package and place it on an antistatic surface. - 5.
 Check the adapter for visible signs of damage, particularly on the card's edge connector.

 Do not attempt to install a damaged adapter.
 If the adapter is damaged, report it to Allied Telesis.
-See "Contacting Allied Telesis" on page 14.
+See "Contacting Allied Telesis" on page 16.